 There are 5 ways this happens

-- Soup kitchen – the city centre churches run the friday noght soup kitchen for the homeless
+- Soup kitchen – the city centre churches run the Friday night soup kitchen for the homeless

-Kinder Kalsi from Church army coordinates the monthly gathering of all the ministers in the city centre to plan pray, eat together and build good relationships.
-He holds a weekly prayer time on Tueasdays from 1pm – 2pm at Victoria hall Methodist church. if you work, worship or are connected to the city centre you are welcome to come. we pray in the building , do prayer walks, invite speakers and eat together .
+There are monthly gathering of all the ministers in the city centre to plan pray, eat together and build good relationships. there is a weekly prayer time on Tueasdays from 1pm – 2pm at Victoria hall Methodist church. if you work, worship or are connected to the city centre you are welcome to come. we pray in the building, do prayer walks, invite speakers and eat together.

-Kinder Kalsi leads the Sheffield Centre of Mission, drawing together our projects and outreach across the city.
-His role is to be an advocate for the implementation of our DARE strategy throughout the Sheffield Centre of Mission; doing evangelism, advocating evangelism, resourcing evangelism and enabling evangelism.
-He also facilitates the relationships with the city centre churches.
+Deb Battersby is part of the Sheffield City Centre of Mission, which draws together projects and outreach across the city.
 Church Army are evangelists who share their faith through words and action, Bringing hope, helping people, live life to the full and transforming lives and communities with the Good News of the gospel.

 The Anglican Cathedral has a welcoming and friendly congregation, and a variety of styles of worship.
 Our focus is on mission, social justice, education, and ministry through music and the arts